Cognitive Block

 The Problem

-Belief that first drafts should be polished creates impossible standards.
-Writers spend hours perfecting opening paragraphs.
+Thinking first drafts should be polished sets a bar that is too high.
+Writers spend hours on one opening paragraph.

 The Fix

-• Reframe first draft purpose: "The goal is to exist, not to be good"
+• Reframe the first draft goal: "It just needs to exist, not be good"

-• Repeat mantra: "I can fix bad writing; I can't fix a blank page"
+• Repeat this: "We can fix bad writing.
+We cannot fix a blank page"

 Fix #4: Challenge One Rigid Rule Today